Eureka Springs Arkansas

 Michael and Room 218

-Inside Room 218, he enjoys teasing the living by playing tricks with the lights, the T.V. and pounds loudly on the inside of the stone walls.
+Inside Room 218, he enjoys teasing the living by playing tricks with the lights, the TV, and he pounds loudly on the inside of the stone walls.

 People have heard strange noises and felt strange sensations while staying in the room.